New York – Penn Station, NY (NYP)

 In 1871, the PRR leased the New Jersey Railroad for its ferry franchise and water rights on the river.
 Over the next century, the PRR’s Jersey City station and ferry facility was rebuilt numerous times as a result of fires.
 A seven story terminal, considered the largest in the nation, was completed in 1892 and featured a dramatic single span roof with a width of 250 feet.
 After detraining, passengers walked a short distance to the ferry terminal to board one of the double-decker vessels headed for Manhattan, Brooklyn, or Staten Island.
 The busy area around the PRR facilities at Montgomery and Hudson Streets was popularly known as Exchange Place.

 At the end of the 19th century, only two railroads had a terminal in Manhattan: the New York Central (NYC) and the New York, New Haven and Hartford (NYNH&H).
 Both crossed into Manhattan from the Bronx over the Harlem River.
-In 1871, the NYC, under the control of Cornelius Vanderbilt, completed the first Grand Central Terminal (also used by the NYNH&H) in what is now East Midtown.
+In 1871, the NYC, under the control of Cornelius Vanderbilt, completed the first Grand Central Depot (also used by the NYNH&H) in what is now Midtown East.
 Alexander Cassatt, a railroad engineer who came out of retirement in 1899 to head the PRR, believed that his railroad also had to obtain a station in New York City, which had become the country’s largest metropolitan area, dominant port, and business center.
 Under his leadership, the railroad weighed its options for crossing the Hudson, eventually settling on a pair of tunnels to run between Weehawken, N.J. and the western Midtown neighborhood of Hell’s Kitchen, known for its brothels and flop houses.
 In order to obtain a charter for a bridge, the railroad would have had to share its facilities with other carriers, and so tunnels, although expensive, became a more attractive option.